skx/templer/README.md

 contain an arbitrary number of "key: value" pairs, by default we'd only expect to see the page title being set on a per-page basis.

+The special variable __layout__ may be used to specify a different layout for the current page.
+If there is no per-page layout then the global layout declared in the `templer.cfg` file will be used.

 Variable Definitions
 --------------------

 Within the header of each page you may declare an arbitrary number of per-page variables.
-These variable declerations are then available for use within the page-body, using the standard HTML::Template expansion facilities:
+These variable declerations are then available for use within the page-body, using the standard  [HTML::Template](http://search.cpan.org/perldoc?HTML%3A%3ATemplate) expansion facilities:

      Title:  Page title